fastify/session/README.md

 #### Session#regenerate(request)

 Regenerates the session by generating a new `sessionId`.
-Don't forget to pass the fastify.request object if your id generator uses it.
+Don't forget to pass the `request` object if the `idGenerator` function parameter uses it.
 ```js
 fastify.get('/regenerate', (request, reply) => {
   request.session.regenerate(request);